 Rwanda Country Report

 Rwanda is working to attract foreign direct investment by improving, for example, the ICT sector and creating a more conducive business environment, including through targeted tax holidays and reduced corporate tax rates.
 Although corruption exists, Rwanda is among the least corrupt countries in sub-Saharan Africa, in both the public and private sectors.
-Infrastructural challenges in landlocked Rwanda, particularly poor roads outside of population centres, present an impediment to investment.
-However, the government is trying to overcome such challenges, including through its membership of the regional East African Community (EAC) bloc.
+Infrastructural challenges, including being landlocked and poor roads away from population centres and major routes, present an impediment to investment.
+However, the government is trying to overcome such challenges, including through its membership of the East African Community (EAC) bloc.

 With anti-government militants largely confined to operating in exile in neighbouring countries (primarily DRC), insurgency within Rwanda is largely absent and is unlikely to extend beyond brief and infrequent cross-border raids targeting security forces, which often fail to even inflict casualties.
-Such raids are most likely in the northwest (particularly Rubavu and Musanze districts) and south (particularly Rusizi and Nyaruguru).
+Such raids are most likely in the northwest (particularly Rubavu and Musanze districts) and south (particularly Rusizi, Nyaruguru and Nyamagabe).
 The notable decrease in grenade attacks since 2013 is likely attributable to security forces' more proactive approach.
 Further grenade attacks will likely be rare, but are most probable in peripheral urban areas (with lower security) in Kigali, in Rwanda's northwest, and along the Burundian border.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required for all travelers over one year of age entering the country.